BUFFINGTON: Where did all the workers go?

 That's the question employers and policymakers are asking around the nation as jobs go unfilled across a broad swath of industries.

-It's an easy problem to see visually around the area — numerous “help wanted” signs are planted everywhere, from rural backroads peppered with pleas for poultry plant workers, to restaurants and motels begging for workers at Banks Crossing to numerous employment signs around Jackson County and the rest of our area, especially in areas near large distribution centers.
+It's an easy problem to see visually around Jackson and Banks counties — numerous help wanted signed are planted everywhere, from rural Banks County backroads peppered with pleas for poultry plant workers, to restaurants and motels begging for workers at Banks Crossing to numerous employment signs around Jackson County, especially in areas near large distribution centers.

 And it's not unusual to see small area restaurants and retail stores shorten their hours due to not having enough staff.